McBen/IITCPluginKit_Example/docs/3-the-calculation.md

 }
 ```

-window.portals is the object IITC stores all portals.
-IITC.Portal is a helper type defintion IITCPluginKit provides you.
-Maybe you want to take a look at all type definitions resikit included? see: ./node_modules/iitcpluginkit/src/types/iitc
-It's still incomplete but should cover most function and types you need for a plugin.
+`window.portals` is where IITC stores all portal data. `IITC.Portal` is a type definition provided by IITCPluginKit.
+If you like you can explore all available type definitions in `./node_modules/iitcpluginkit/src/types/iitc` or most IDEs will give you a tooltip hint.
-".distanceTo" is a Leaflet function and will calculate the distance between points in meters.
+The `.distanceTo()` method is a Leaflet function that calculates the distance between points in meters.

-Another step deeper: Loop through all drawed polylines.
+Going deeper, we loop through all drawn polylines:

 ```typescript
 private findNearestPoint(pos: L.LatLng): L.LatLng | undefined {